raychenon/play-table-of-contents/README.md

   - [REST API documentation](#rest-api-documentation)

 # About the coding challenge

+I authored and passed several coding challenge, here are some of my personal hints.

 > Develop this solution with the language/frameworks of your choosing.

-It is quite broad, I suggest to start with scaffold project and let the candidate implement the rest.
-Especially when you hire for a specific role on Scala, Java.
+It is quite broad, I suggest to put a scaffold project on github and the candidate will implement the rest and submit a pull request.
+Especially when you hire for a specific role on Scala, Java or Python.

 When I saw the JSON files contain the **same date** for every block, I thought I shall not spend more time than the author(s) of this challenge.